cesarrodas/LearningGulp/readme.md

 14. You can avoid installing plumber by placing an on error event before gulp.dest.
 You can also create a func.

+15. Implemeting live reload.
+You need the live reload extension for your browser.

+16. npm install --save-dev gulp-livereload.
+We can add a pipe method with livereload to refresh when saved.

+17. Compressing images with gulp.

+18. npm install --save-dev gulp-imagemin